-8.3 It should be noted that the boundary with the adjacent dwelling at 2 Ridgemount Avenue, has a 1.8m high, close boarded wooden fence up to the public footpath terminating with a streetlight.
-This has a detrimental effect of the right hand (North) sight lines when exiting the passageway.

-in a forward direction and then exit from the parking bay (if all other Bays were occupied) and then exit the driveway across the footpath in a forward gear safely with adequate sight lines.
+- 8.2 Therefore the provision is deficient by 0.25 Spaces. - 8.3 It should be noted that the boundary with the adjacent dwelling at 2 Ridgemount Avenue, has a 1.8m high, close boarded wooden fence up to the public footpath terminating with a streetlight.
+This has a detrimental effect of the right hand (North) sight lines when exiting the passageway. - 8.4 Accepting that the vehicles are parked as shown on the plans provided, in a forward direction, and that the Access Drive is 4.7m wide, it is still unclear how each would park in a forward direction and then exit from the parking bay (if all other Bays were occupied) and then exit the driveway across the footpath in a forward gear safely. - 8.5 The indication on the ground floor plans shows the swept paths as a 'point of zero dimensions' rather than 'the physical path of a vehicle' and especially the swept paths of the forward and rear wheels.
+The depicted paths appear to assume on the first reversal, that the front wheels jump from \$\approx40^\circ\$ to \$\approx80^\circ\$ without any manoeuvre taking place, which is a physical impossibility.

-- 8.5 The indication on the ground floor plans shows the swept paths as a 'point of zero dimensions' rather than 'the physical path of a vehicle' and especially the swept paths of the forward and rear wheels.
-The depicted paths appear to assume on the first reversal, that the front wheels jump from \$\approx40^\circ\$ to \$\approx80^\circ\$ without any manoeuvre taking place, which is a physical impossibility. - 8.6 It is suggested that proper full and effective swept path illustrations for entrance and exit to/from each parking bay, with all other bays occupied and avoiding any collision with the boundary fencing, be provided for a family sized car of nominal dimensions and wheelbase, to the case officer for examination prior to a decision being made as these vehicle movements would apply for the life of the development.
+8.6 It is suggested that proper full and effective swept path illustrations for entrance and exit to/from each parking bay, with all other bays occupied and avoiding any collision with the boundary fencing, be provided for a family sized car of nominal dimensions and wheelbase, to the case officer for examination prior to a decision being made as these vehicle movements would apply for the life of the development.